garylirocks/quickrefs/microsoft-entra-id.markdown

 ### `--filter` parameter

-The `--filter` parameter in many `az ad` commands seems to be following the old Azure AD Graph API (not the newer Microsoft Graph API) ? check available filters here https://learn.microsoft.com/en-us/previous-versions/azure/ad/graph/howto/azure-ad-graph-api-supported-queries-filters-and-paging-options
+The `--filter` parameter in many `az ad` commands seems to be following the old Entra Graph API (not the newer Microsoft Graph API) ? check available filters here https://learn.microsoft.com/en-us/previous-versions/azure/ad/graph/howto/azure-ad-graph-api-supported-queries-filters-and-paging-options

 *Seems you could use `startswith`, `endswith`, but not `contains`*